Study in Norway Without IELTS 2026 (Scholarships)

 • Exemption: If your previous degree (high school/bachelor’s) was taught fully in English, submit an official MOI letter from your institution.

-• Accepted by: All major universities (e.g., NTNU, University of Oslo).
+• Accepted by: All major universities like NTNU, University of Oslo.

 University-Specific English Assessments

-• Exemption: Some universities (e.g., University of Agder) conduct their own English tests or interviews for admitted students.
+• Exemption: Some universities such as University of Agder conduct their own English tests or interviews for admitted students.

 Nordic Country English Tests